 Spiritual direction is the practice of working with people as they attempt to deepen their relationship with their Higher Power, or to learn and grow in their own personal spirituality.
 The person seeking direction shares stories of his or her encounters of the divine, or how he or she is cultivating a life attuned to spiritual things.
 The director listens and asks questions to assist the person in his or her process of reflection and spiritual growth.
 Spiritual direction helps to develops a deeper awareness of the spiritual aspect of being human.
 After facing the loss of a loved one, people are often faced with a “crisis of faith”.
 They are faced with the dilemma of questioning what you believe and how you see your relationship with the Divine.
 Questions such as questions such as:

 Where is my loved?

 Where am I in my spiritual journey now?

-Will I always be angry with God?
+Will I always be angry with my Higher Power?

 When faced with trauma, sometimes you just need to talk to someone who is also on a spiritual path who can listen with compassion to your story.
 They will reflect back to you what they see and hear from you without judgement so that you can explore your own spirituality and discover where you are on your spiritual path.